 - Follow @CTStateParkson Twitter for the most up to date information.

-The suspension of examination requirements order under regulations of Connecticut State Agencies during the COVID-19 emergency ends on June 30, 2021.
-Pursuant to the applicable statutory and regulatory requirements found in section 22a-416 of the Connecticut General Statutes and sections 22a-416-1 to 22a-416-10, inclusive, of the Regulations of Connecticut State Agencies, the paper-based, in-person examination of applicants for wastewater operator certifications will resume.
-Please refer to the Operator Certification for Municipal Wastewater Treatment Facilities webpage for DEEP’s notice of the next scheduled in-person examination and required applications for that specific exam date.
-You may also join the Municipal Listserv for updates on future exam dates.
+The suspension of examination requirements order under regulations of Connecticut State Agencies during the COVID-19 emergency ended on June 30, 2021.
+However, pursuant to Chapter 439, Section 22a-6(a)(2) of the Connecticut General Statutes regarding to the commissioner’s authority, the Department of Energy and Environmental Protection (DEEP) will continue offering computer based testing for wastewater operator certification.
+Please refer to the Operator Certification for Municipal Wastewater Treatment Facilities webpage for DEEP’s Examination Notice for information about the examination process and required applications .
+You may also join DEEP’s Municipal Wastewater Updates Newsletterfor information on future exam dates.

-- DEEP has established a dedicated address DEEP.WPCF@ct.gov for submission of Monthly Operating Reports and Aquatic Toxicity Monitoring Reports to allow facilities to submit those permit-required documents by email.
+DEEP has established a dedicated address DEEP.WPCF@ct.gov for submission of Monthly Operating Reports and Aquatic Toxicity Monitoring Reports to allow facilities to submit those permit-required documents by email.
 Please continue to use the email address.